v2fly/domain-list-community/README.md

 # Domain list community

-This project manages a list of domains, to be used as geosites for routing purpose in Project V.
+This project manages a list of , to be used as geosites for routing purpose in Project V.

 ## Purpose of this project